 John Milton Cage Jr. was born in Los Angeles in 1912 and studied piano from an early age.
 When he was eighteen years old, he left college to travel to Europe.
 On this trip he was introduced to Johann Sebastian Bach and the artistic avant-garde, Igor Stravinsky and especially Erik Satie.
 Upon his return to California in 1931 he decided to devote himself to music and began studying initially with Henry Cowell and then with Arnold Schönberg, author of the twelve-tone technique.
 In 1936 he worked as a composer at the Cornish College of the Arts in Seattle and began to experiment with percussion music.
 A few years later, in 1939, he composed First Construction (In Metal) based on unorthodox percussion instruments, such as cups, wheel rims, and tin containers.
-He also composed Imaginary Landscape No. 1, one of the first works which included recorded music.
-He met the choreographer Merce Cunningham and their artistic and romantic partnership lasted for most of their lives.
+He also composed Imaginary Landscape No. 1, one of the first works to include recorded music.
+During those years he met choreographer Merce Cunningham, their artistic and romantic partnership lasted for the rest of their lives.

-In 1940 Cage developed the prepared piano: he altered the sound of the piano with objects placed between or on its strings or hammers, thus making it impossible to control the final result.
-This marked an important moment in his career, as he sought to eliminate the authorship of the work due to the randomness of the altered piano.
-The public was caught off guard and surprised with the sound of a percussion orchestra instead of a piano.
+In 1940 Cage developed the prepared piano, altering the sound of a traditional piano by placing objects between or on its strings or hammers, making it impossible for the player to fully control its sound.
+This marked an important moment in his career, as he sought to eliminate the notion of authorship of a work of art.
+The public was shocked to hear what sounded more like a percussion orchestra than a piano.
 Sonatas and Interludes (1946–49) is his most highly acclaimed work using the prepared piano.
-His studies of Eastern philosophies, especially Zen Buddhism, and a greater understanding of Marcel Duchamp’s work marked a turning point in Cage’s artistic production in the mid-1940s.
+His studies of Eastern philosophies, especially Zen Buddhism, and a profound understanding of Marcel Duchamp’s work marked a turning point in Cage’s artistic production in the mid-1940s.
 His notion of the experience of music was revolutionary.
 Cage pushed boundaries by utilizing indeterminacy techniques and seeking unknown outcomes.
-Sounds and noises were no longer distinguished, and all the perceived sounds of life and the city were freed from superfluous historical, aesthetic, mnemonic and emotional elements.
-For Cage these sounds required nothing more than their existence: they occupy the soundscape as men occupy the earth and the stars the sky.
-If sounds do not need to be organized, harmonious or communicative, the composer is left to create the conditions for listening and accepting them.
-This was an ethical and political practice on Cage’s part.
+No distinction was made between sounds and noises, and all the perceived sounds of life and the city were freed from superfluous historical, aesthetic, mnemonic, and emotional elements.
+For Cage these sounds required nothing more than their own existence: they occupy the soundscape as men occupy the earth and the stars the sky.
+If sounds do not need to be organized, harmonious or communicative, the composer's only role is to create the conditions for them to be listened to and accepted.
+This was an ethical and political endevour on Cage’s part.
 The epitome of his belief that any sound may constitute music is found in 4’33” (1952), his most important and controversial work.
-The keyboard cover that rises, the duration, and the keyboard cover that lowers: 4’33” consists of the sounds that occur in the concert hall as the performer does nothing but sit.
+The keyboard cover rises, 4 minutes and thirty-tree seconds pass, then the keyboard cover is lowered: 4’33” consists of the sounds that occur in the concert hall while the performer does nothing but sit.